I’m looking for homeowners insurance and I’m getting confused by these numbers. What do they mean?

-HO-3 – Designates a “broad form” homeowners insurance policy that provides insurance coverage for the structure of your home on an “open-peril” basis.
+HO-3 – Designates a “special form” homeowners insurance policy that provides insurance coverage for the structure of your home on an “open-peril” basis.
 “Open-peril” means that you are covered against all losses except those that are expressly excluded on your policy.
 It’s important to note that your personal property is still covered on a “named-peril” basis with an HO-3 policy.
 This is the most common type of policy.

 HO-5 – Designates a “comprehensive form” homeowners insurance policy.
 This policy type covers both your home and personal property on an “open-peril” basis.
 This is the broadest form of home insurance available.
 Given the comprehensive levels of coverage, this isn’t as a common of a home insurance policy as a HO-2 or HO-3 policy but it highly encouraged if you have valuable belongings.

 HO-6 – Designates a condo insurance policy.
 These policies generally cover your personal property and the structure of your condo from the wall studs in.

 You should still consult with the agent quoting a policy for your home and ask about the specifics of how that policy would apply.